CosmWasm/docs-deprecated/docs/getting-started/intro.md

 sidebar_label: First Contract
 ---

-Going from theory to praxis, we will now get first-hand experience with CosmWasm, by starting up our own CosmWasm-enabled blockchain (just one node for now), modifying an existing contract, deploying it to our system, and executing it via the cli.
+Buckle up, we will now get first-hand experience with CosmWasm, by starting up our own CosmWasm-enabled blockchain (just one node for now), modifying an existing contract, deploying it to our system, and executing it via the cli.